 AWS will not protect you from weak passwords, mis-configured firewalls, failure to apply patches in a timely manner, etc. For more information, see Shared Responsibility Model.

-We provide 2 options for networking in AWS each with advantages and disadvantages.
-Please note that it is not possible to switch between these 2 models without deleting and re-creating your VPC (and all of the resources and servers hosted within it), so careful planning and consideration is required.
-DIT staff are available to assist in making this decision if required.
+We provide 2 options for networking in AWS, "Shared VPC" which is a more modern model with a number of advantages and a legacy option "AWS Native".
+Please note that it is not possible to switch between these 2 options without deleting and re-creating your VPC (and all of the resources and servers hosted within it), so careful planning and consideration is required.
+DIT staff are available to assist in making this decision and a consultation is required before we will allow the use of the "AWS Native" option.

 This model provides several advantages such as direct access to campus resources and additional security protections including the ability to use the Campus VPN for role based access.
-It has the disadvantage of limiting the number of internet facing resources (public IP addresses are a very limited resource).
-It also requires the networking (VPC, subnets, route tables, etc.) to be configured by DIT.

 This model provides no private access between your VPC and the campus network, all connectivity will traverse the public internet.
 You may use whatever private addressing scheme you want for your VPCs, and public connectivity will be via AWS provided IP addresses.
 There is no security inspection/protection between your resources and the internet.